DickyKitchenJr/indie-book-vault/README.md

 # indie-book-vault

-website dedicated to helping spread the word about indie and self-published authors through networking

-# portfolio-version-2

 ## Purpose:

 - to create a website for indie authors that will help improve marketing ability by providing a central location for readers to locate indie and self-published authors and find links to the authors individual pages